rhyven/ericlight.com/content/Food/seltzer.md

 **Notes:**

-* Brewing now, we'll see how it goes...
 * Initial tasting is very much drier than the others - not sure if this was the acids in the pineapple cutting the sugar, or if the sugar syrup in the cans was way thinner?
 Either way, this may end up a low percentage.
 * Original brix reading looked to be about 7%, suggesting an expected ABV of only 3.6%
 * (later): turns out I have no idea how refractometers work.
 Never mind.